kd303/trnsfrmr_pytrch_end_p1/pytorch_intro/readme.md

 an interesting discovery to old math problem ```log(a+b) != log(a) + log(b)```

 See the detailed [explanation](https://cdsmithus.medium.com/the-logarithm-of-a-sum-69dd76199790)

-following are different attempts made for choosing the Loss function:

-1. Cross Entropy for DigitRecognition & Random Sum - simple sum
-2. Cross Entropy for DigitRecognition & Random Sum - Weighted Sum, tried with different values (70-30), (90-10) weightages for digits and sums, this does change/reduce loss greatly
-3. Cross Entropy for Digit Recongnition & RMSE for Sum - with weighted average - does not work significatly different, may be it seems there is an error in RMSE function

 ## evaluating your results